godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_format_string.rst

 Placeholder modifiers
 ~~~~~~~~~~~~~~~~~~~~~

-These characters appear before the above.
-Some of them work only under certain
+Additional characters can be inserted before the type.
-conditions.
+Some of them work only under certain conditions.

 +---------+-------------------------------------------------------------------+
 | ``+``   | In number specifiers, **show + sign** if positive.                |